Special to The Eagle

 As the week progresses, the waning gibbous (larger than half) moon will rise in the east smaller and later at night and travel the sky until early afternoon.

-Next week, as a waning crescent, it will travel the sky, leading the sun,
+Next week, as a waning crescent, it will travel the sky, leading the sun, most of the day.

 To contact Judy Isacoff go to www.naturesturn.org